mishoto/mishoto/README.md

 - 👋 Hi, I’m @mishoto
-- 👀 I’m interested in JAVA TYPESCRIPT and SQL respectively SPRING ANGULAR and MYSQL
+- 👀 I’m interested in JAVA TYPESCRIPT SQL NOSQL respectively SPRING ANGULAR MYSQL MONGO
 - 🌱 I’m currently learning JAVA and SPRING
 - 💞️ I’m looking for a job as a junior developer
 - 📫 You can reach me at mihail.dev.io@gmail.com